robdragomir/helper_agent/README.md

 - Consider offline-only mode for speed

 **Docker Issues**
-- Ensure .env file exists before running
+- Ensure .env file exists and is in the project directory
-- Check volume permissions: `docker-compose run langgraph-helper build-kb`
-- Verify API keys are in .env file
+- Verify API keys are set in .env file

-## License

-MIT

-## Contributing

-Contributions welcome!
-Please ensure:
-- Code follows onion architecture pattern
-- Type hints on all functions
-- Docstrings for public APIs
-- Tests for new features
+- KB is built during image creation; ensure you have internet connectivity